smutindak/EBLOCKS_Assesment/README.md

 ## Assessment outcome

-The objective of this project is to be able to automate the basic mathematical operations of a calculate which inclde
+The objective of this project is to be able to automate the basic mathematical operations of an online calculator which include

 *- 1. Addition Functionalies